kgdunn/pid-book/least-squares-modelling/least-squares-modelling.rst

 The units of RMSEP and RMSEE are the same as the units of the |y|-variable.

-In the :ref:`latent variable modelling <SECTION-latent-variable-modelling>` section of the book we will introduce the concept of :index:`cross-validation` to test a model.
+In the :ref:`latent variable modelling <SECTION_latent_variable_modelling>` section of the book we will introduce the concept of :index:`cross-validation` to test a model.
 Cross-validation uses the model training data to simulate the testing process.
 So it is not as desirable as having a fresh testing data set, but it works well in many cases.
 Cross-validation can be equally well applied to least squares models.
 We will revisit this topic later.

 ..
 TODO: cf the book by Esbensen for other methods